 Note: Data in brackets are from Filey No 2 station.
 Data from January 2016 to January 2018 are from Scarborough Spa.
-Data from January 2018 onwards are provided by the Met Office Scarborough rainfall gauge.
+Data between January 2018 to May 2018 were provided by the Met Office Scarborough rainfall gauge.
+Data from June 2018 onwards are from the temporary rain gauge at Scarborough Spa.